Prerequisites

 - New feature — click the + New feature button.
 Fill in a title and a short description, save.
 The card lands in Inbox.

 - Prioritise — click Prioritise on the card.
-Gets an ID, moves to Backlog.
+The permanent

-- Start — pick an agent and model in the modal.
-Aigon creates a worktree, launches the agent in a tmux session, moves to In Progress.
+F<ID>is already allocated; this moves it to Backlog. - Start — pick an agent and model in the modal.
+Aigon creates the workspace and starts the configured session host, then moves to In Progress.
 Click the card to watch live.

 - Code review (optional) — click Code Review for a pass by a different agent.
 Reviewer diversity catches blind spots a same-model reviewer misses.